Fosse Shopping Park

-Fosse Shopping Park is one of Britain's biggest out-of-town shopping parks and it is situated in Enderby parish, in Blaby district, on the southern edge of the city of Leicester, England.
+Fosse Shopping Park (known simply as Fosse Park) is one of Britain's biggest out-of-town shopping centres and it is situated in Enderby parish, in Blaby district, on the southern edge of the city of Leicester, England.

 The retail park is in an area of mixed industrial and commercial development, about half a mile from Junction 21 of the M1, where it meets the M69.
 Junction 21 also connects the M1 with the A5460 (Narborough Road), from the centre of Leicester, and Leicester's main ring road, the A563.
 As of 2016, it is one of "about twenty" retail parks owned by the Crown Estate.

 History

 London & Edinburgh Trust opened Fosse Park in 1989, the 265000 sqft development contained 12 retail warehouses, including Marks & Spencer as an anchor store.
 In 1996 Castlemore Securities bought an adjacent factory from the shoe manufacturer and retailer, the Oliver Group, for £25m and obtained a restricted planning consent for Fosse Park South.

 In 1997 Pillar Property bought Fosse Park South for £52.5m from Castlemore and the original Fosse Park from SPP (the Swedish pension fund that owns LET) for £60m, thus uniting both halves of the park to create a 416536 sqft investment valued at £205m a year later.
 In 2004 Pillar attempted to sell Fosse Park, but withdrew when its £320m valuation was not achieved.
 In 2005 Reit Asset Management bought Fosse Park for £308m, while Pillar's had valued it at £350m.
 In 2006 Irish investors bought Fosse Park for £360m before placing it on the market once again in 2010.

 When opened in 1989, Fosse Park commanded an average rent of £11/sq ft.
 As of 2010. this has risen to £105/sq ft, higher than any other retail park in the UK.

 In April 2021, Fosse Park West and the Food Central extension opened to the public, positioned on the land previously occupied by Everards Brewery.
 As part of the development there are 8 Tesla Superchargers.